 In addition to its environmental benefits, making construction activities more sustainable has economic benefits.
 Although employing green building techniques can sometimes increase initial costs, it leads to savings over the long term and increases the value of buildings.

 Heating and cooling constitute a significant part of the cost of operating a building and require large amounts of energy.
 Green building techniques aim to make heating and cooling more efficient.
 One way green builders do this is by improving the insulation in a building to tighten the thermal envelope or cut the amount of air that escapes.

 Green buildings can also cut the cost of lighting, which can make up 10 to 30 percent of a building’s energy use, by incorporating more efficient technologies such as LED bulbs and allowing in more natural light.

 3. Increased Comfort and Health

 More importantly, green construction companies are also increasingly focused on making buildings healthier.
 Many of the same measures that make buildings more environmentally friendly can also make them more comfortable and healthy for the people who occupy them.

-Green builders often focus on improving ventilation so occupants get more fresh air and allowing more natural light into the building.
+Green builders often focus on improving ventilation, so occupants get more fresh air and allow more natural light into the building.
 Green buildings often use more natural materials and fewer harmful substances.

 One recent study found that occupants rated green buildings 10 percent more comfortable than other structures.
 A Harvard study also found that working in a healthier, green building can improve cognitive scores, potentially making employees more productive.
 The study found that workers’ cognitive scores increased by 61 percent after one day in a building with improved ventilation and 101 percent after two days.